 Yard waste is collected from the curb once a week on your scheduled collection day provided the materials meet preparation requirements.
 Yard waste is made into mulch and compost for reuse.
+Please Note: Yard waste generated from work by a contractor is NOT eligible for curbside collection.
+Contractors must remove the yard waste from your home after work is completed.

 Items Accepted For Yard Waste Collection